tleasure/mmap-object/README.md

 ## Unshared Write-only Mode

-A single process creates a new file which is mapped to a Javascript object.
+A single process creates a new file or loads an existing file which is mapped to a Javascript object.
 Setting properties on this object writes those properties to the file.
 You *can* read from the object within this mode but sharing an object in write-only mode with other processes is certain to result